mcvella/viam-numato-board-usb-android/README.md

 ### Attributes

-The following attributes are available for `mcvella:generic:numato-board-usb-android`:
+The following attributes are available for `mcvella:board:numato-board-usb-android`:

 | Name | Type | Inclusion | Description |
 | ---- | ---- | --------- | ----------- |